Frames

 A Step represents a significant milestone such as Signup, Plan Selection, Hosted Payment, Workspace Setup, or First Publish.

 Keep journeys linear and readable.
-Omit incidental clicks, global navigation, analytics events, and minor interface states.
+Omit incidental clicks, global navigation, low-value analytics events, and minor interface states.

 Example: